top of page

 The idea for the seaplane was born during World War II.

-When the United States first entered World War II, the Battle of the Atlantic was in full swing.
+When the United States first entered that war, the Battle of the Atlantic was in full swing.
 It was not going well.
 German U-boats were a formidable force, and they were sinking hundreds of Allied vessels.
 The difficult situation prompted an idea: What if Americans had something even bigger than a cargo plane?
 What if troops and supplies could be transported by large flying boats?

 Soon, industrialist Henry J. Kaiser seized on the idea.
 He was then known for constructing huge hydroelectric dams and American Liberty ships.
 Now he proposed to build a fleet of flying boats, too.